mollyim/mollyim-android/README.md

 Back in 2018, Signal allowed the user to set a passphrase to secure the local message database.
 But this option was removed with the introduction of file-based encryption on Android.
 Molly brings it back again with additional security features.

 Molly connects to the Signal server, so you can chat with your Signal contacts seamlessly.
-Please remember to review their [Signal Terms & Privacy Policy](https://signal.org/legal/) before signing up.
+Please remember to review the [Signal Terms & Privacy Policy](https://signal.org/legal/) before signing up.

 We update Molly every two weeks to include the latest features and bug fixes from Signal.
-The exception are security issues, that are patched as soon as the fix become available.
+The exceptions are security issues, which are patched as soon as fixes become available.

 ## Download